 There are many ways to tell whether your ex has moved on and with whom.
 But before you even decide to seek such information, be prepared for any eventuality.
 Sometimes finding out that your ex has found someone else can tear you apart emotionally, and you should be sure you can handle it.
 Spying on your ex is okay.
 Just make sure you are not violating their privacy or equally violating your self-esteem.
 Finally, if indeed your ex has found greener pastures, it is important that you find a way to get over them, too.

 You can change your name legally in the country so long as the intent for change is not unlawful or fraudulent.
 All you have to do is to request a name change from the court in the county in which you reside.
 Therefore, if you want to determine whether a person made a change to their name, you can perform a search on the relevant documents that they would need to make the change.
-Finding the paper trail is easy because the relevant institutions will file the records of the change.
+Finding the paper trail is easy because the relevant institutions will file the records of the change and this will make it easier to find a person.

 Searching County Records Online